kirbodev/tencuter.com/README.md

 Returns your gif with the "Are you sure you want to delete this?" overlay.
 ### s/view/blurple
 Returns a blurpified version of your gif.
 (Thanks, [Blurple Project](https://github.com/project-blurple))
+### s/view/blur
+Returns your gif with a blur effect.
 ### s/view/what
 Returns a short description of what s/o/cute is.